Cheapest non-owner car insurance companies in Alaska

 GEICO

-GEICO is another great option for non-owner car insurance in Alaska, with average rates of $173 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+Another excellent choice for non-owner car insurance in Alaska is GEICO.
+Average rates are $173 annually.
+GEICO has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.

 Progressive

-Our third choice is Progressive, with an average rate of $715.
-It has an NAIC complaint ratio of 0.65 and an AM Best rating of A+.
+Our third recommendation is Progressive, with average rates of $715.
+It has an NAIC complaint ratio of 0.65 and holds an AM Best rating of A+.

 PEOPLE ASK: